Related stories

 Jogyata Dallas Auckland, New Zealand

-My favourite part of Sri Chinmoy's path
+My first impressions of Sri Chinmoy's philosophy

 Considering that I entered this world as a fourth generation atheist, who would have predicted a future in the spiritual life for me?
 I certainly wasn’t given any training in spirituality as a child.
 But the concept of infinity always fascinated me as it eluded me.
 I spent summers at my grandmother’s house in the New Jersey countryside, where I slept on a porch that was all windows on three sides.
 I would lie there looking up at the night sky, where the Milky Way and millions of stars were visible (you could see all of that clearly when I was a kid!), and I would imagine more space behind the stars and the Milky Way, and more space behind that space, and more space behind that space, and more space – and more space – until, my head spinning, I fell asleep.